Richmond Hill (TV series): Production

-Broadcast history
+Broadcast

 Richmond Hill was broadcast on Network Ten in an evening timeslot 19:30–20:30 as two one-hour episodes each week on Wednesdays and Thursdays.

 The series, although quite popular, was considered a lukewarm success in the Australian ratings, and was cancelled after six months in June 1988, and ended abruptly at episode 92 later that year.
 The decision came as a shock to producers, not least due to the fact that key actors contracts had just been extended for another year.
 As a result, the actors continued to be paid even though the series was no longer in production.
 There was not a definitive conclusion to the series because production was expected to continue.
 A final blow was the series had just been sold to the ITV network in the UK the very week it was axed in Australia, but ITV still aired all the episodes.

-During early 1990 Channel Ten replayed Richmond Hill at 3.00pm weekday afternoons though after only 35 episodes that were replayed it was then abruptly removed from its programming schedule in replacement of US chat shows like “Donahue” and “Oprah Winfrey”.
+During early 1989, Channel Ten replayed Richmond Hill at 3.00pm weekday afternoons though after only 35 episodes that were replayed it was then abruptly removed from its programming schedule in replacement of US chat shows like The Phil Donahue Show and The Oprah Winfrey Show.
 The remaining episodes have still not been seen on Ten since their original 1988 broadcast.

 Foxtel's UKTV Gold channel in Australia replayed the entire Richmond Hill series during the late 1990s between 1996 and 1997 during weekday mornings at 9.00am.
-Series has not been seen in the last 20 years on Australian TV and is waiting to be seen again whether it be released through DVD consumption or by a streaming channel.
+The series has not been seen in the last 20 years on Australian TV and is waiting to be seen again whether it be released through DVD consumption or by a streaming channel.